 Cultural Resilience: Using Innovation to Stabilize in Times of Crisis

-This summer, we asked you to tell us how your organization changed things up during the pandemic to keep your art on offer, to maintain revenue and audiences, or to find new audiences.
+In the summer of 2021, CCNC asked Canadians to share stories of culture organizations who changed things up during the pandemic to keep their art on offer, to maintain revenue and audiences, or to find new audiences.
 We collected over 200 stories from across the country!

 The data will be invaluable for every level of government looking to develop programs and policy that supports innovation in the cultural sector.